serso/android-checkout/README.md

 **Inventory** contains static information abouts products, purchases and SKUs.
 It should be reloaded every time the purchase state is changed in order to be actual.

+### Billing Version 2

+Some users might not have Google Play Services supporting Billing Version 3.
+As these users might have purchases it should be possible to retrieve purchase information for them.
+You can provide fallback functionality for such users by returning not null object from ```Billing.Configuration#getFallbackInventory``` method.
+If you used [Robotmedia Android Billing Library](https://github.com/robotmedia/AndroidBillingLibrary) before fallback is already implemented, see [RobotmediaInvenotry](https://github.com/serso/android-checkout/blob/master/lib/src/main/java/org/solovyev/android/checkout/RobotmediaInventory.java) class ([sample code](https://github.com/serso/android-checkout/blob/master/app/src/main/java/org/solovyev/android/checkout/app/CheckoutApplication.java))

 ### Proguard

 You need to include the contents of [proguard rules](https://github.com/serso/android-checkout/blob/master/lib/proguard-rules.txt)